Abruzzo: the Authentic Wilderness of Central Italy - DHABR

 Hotel in Caramanico Terme – BB

-This morning’s walk starts directly from your hotel.
-You walk to the high end of Caramanico, and after a short visit to the natural history museum (in case you didn’t visit yet) you walk directly into the impressive canyon of the river Orfento.
+Today the walk starts directly from your hotel.
+After a short visit to the natural history museum you walk directly into the impressive canyon of the river Orfento.
 Although the landscape is spectacular and wild, the walk is not difficult.
 You can have a nice picnic lunch somewhere half way, and then descend along the river.
 At the end of the canyon you walk through a surrealistic landscape of waterfalls and grotto’s, before returning to the village of Caramanico.
 You then climb up to the old town of Caramanico and make a walk through the historical centre, beautifully located on the ridge above the river.
 The late afternoon is at leisure for a stroll or a drink in the old town.

 Total walking time: around 3,5 hours/ 8 km. + sightseeing time.